tenancy/docs/docs/hyn/5.4/installation.md

 composer require "hyn/multi-tenant:5.4.*"
 ```

-Laravel offers [package auto discovery][3]
+Laravel's [package auto discovery][3] will register the service provider automatically.
-in version 5.6.
-So that's all you need to do; no need to register any
-service providers manually in your `config/app.php`.

-Publish the configuration files and migrations for tenancy, which allows you
+Publish the configuration files and migrations for Tenancy, which allow you
 to configure the behavior of the package.

 ```bash